jefforthoberjr/STSCampLogic/README.md

 2017-01-01T00:00:00 through 2017-01-02T00:00:00

 ### No two site will have the same name
-The input campsites have an id to uniquely identify sites, however the output format only wanted site name.
-This could be ambiguous if multiple sites shared the same name.
+The input campsites have an id to uniquely identify sites, however the output format only includes site name.
+Response values therefore could be ambiguous to the caller, if multiple sites shared the same name.

 ### Valid Input
-Assumes dates aren't malformed (i.e. start_date occurs after end_date).
+Assumes dates aren't malformed (e.g. assumes start_date occurs before end_date).
 Assumes reservation list doesn't contain overlapping entries.